-E. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
-No smoking, chewing, or dipping is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab or shop.
-These activities will be limited to break time in the designated areas only.
+D. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
+Please turn off all cell phones, pagers, etc. during class.
+A detailed list of lab/shop guidelines will be distributed to you at the beginning of this class, you are expected to follow all guidelines when in the shop.
+No smoking, chewing, or dipping is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab, or shop.
+All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
-A detailed list of lab/shop guidelines will be handed to you at the beginning of class, you are expected to follow them whenever you are in the shop.
-Please turn off all cell phones, pagers, etc. during class.
 Do not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.

-Dress Code: The Automotive Program requires you to dress appropriately.
+Dress Code:The Automotive Program requires you to dress appropriately.
 Flip flops or opened toed shoes are not allowed in the shop, proper foot attire should be worn to protect your feet, leather work boots are recommended.
-Jeans/pants will be worn so that neither one falls to your thighs or knees, belts must hold them at your waist line.
+Jeans/ pants will be worn so that neither one falls to your thighs or knees, belts must hold them at your waist line.
 Safety glasses will be worn at all times in the shop.
 If a student fails to comply with the above dress code, he or she, will be sent home and given an absence for that day.